Copyright 2009 Kate Brooke

 Welcome to the Faculty Dance Club!

-The Faculty Dance Club offers fine dining, conversation, and dance to the music of a live band.
-Between September and April in a typical season, dances are held one Saturday each month.
-Dinner is served at 6:30 PM, and the band plays from 7:30 to 10:00 PM, with one intermission.
+The Faculty Dance Club offers fine dining, conversation, and dancing to the music of a live band.
+Between September and April in a typical season, dances are held one weekend day each month.
+Dinner/Dances typically are on a Saturday evening with the meal served at 6:30pm, and the band performance from 7:30 to 10:00 PM, with one intermission.
+Sunday afternoon tea dances typically are 2:30pm-5:00pm, and no meal is served.

 Reservations are required for dance only and/or dinner & dance, and are due ten days prior to each dance.
-Dance themes and menus are posted to our website, and are announced by e-mail about two weeks before a dance.
+Dance themes and menus are posted to our website: Visit The Dance Card.
+Details also are announced by e-mail about two weeks before a dance.
+When a meal is an option, the caterers require a 10-day advance notice (business days).
 Participants are responsible for making their own reservations using an online service; a link will be provided with each dance announcement.
 Non-members are welcome to join us.

-Meals are a flat rate, usually $23-25/person.
-Our club is charged for meals whether or not those who order them attend, so when you make a dinner reservation but end up changing plans, you will need to reimburse the club for your meal.
+Meals are a flat rate, usually AROUND $25/person.
+Our club is charged for meals whether or not those who order them attend, so when you make a dinner reservation but your plans change, you will need to reimburse the club for your meal.

 New members are welcome!